dilshadurrahman58/dilshadurrahman58/README.md

 - ⚡ Fun fact: ...
 -->

 I'm a Computer Science Ph.D. student at the University of Utah.
 I'm researching Data Visualization with Dr. Rosen at the Scientific Computing and Imaging Institute.
 I am broadly interested in annotations in visualizations, visualization perception, trust in visualization, and visualization tools that make people understand their data better.
-I have a strong attraction to qualitative research.
+I also have a strong attraction to qualitative research and I plan to integrate qualitative analysis in my visualization research.

 ### Education
 - PhD in Computer Science